Vuhosi/Atlas/README.md

 ### Conversational Persona Bots:
 ![demo](./assets/persona.png)

 > So the thing is, Crewai is underwhelming when I had to deploy crews to prod.
 They were "unreliable" and dissapointing.
 Same goes for other abstractions created by other organisations.
-So I decided to create some abstractions on top of openai assistants and function calling, trying to create a simplifies, less bloated framework which we could use internally for our usecase.
+So I decided to create my own low coupling abstraction (on top of openai assistants and function calling), trying to create a simplified, less bloated framework which we will use internally for our usecase.

-The goal is simple, the flow pipeline is sequential, having an mutliple agents.
+The goal is simple: Keep the flow of mutliple agents pipeline sequential.

 ## Outline: